-In March, Sequoia Capital partner Julien Bek published a thesis called "Services: The New Software."
-The argument: the next trillion-dollar company will be a software company masquerading as a services firm.
+In March, Sequoia Capital partner Julien Bek published a thesis called “Services: The New Software.”
+The argument: the next generation of big software companies will be ones masquerading as services firms.

 The economic logic is simple.
 For every dollar companies spend on software, they spend six dollars on services.
 The venture money has been chasing the software dollar.
 Bek’s argument is that the real prize is the six dollars.